CHN-Software-Developers/Maintenance-Alerts-WP-Plugin/bin/trunk/readme.txt

 * Initial release of Maintenance alerts.

 == Upgrade Notice ==

+= 1.2.1 =
+* The new features not working in some systems issue has been fixed.

 = 1.2.0 =
 * Big feature update.
 We recommend you backup your site before the update.